-- Fill each cupcake liner about 2/3 full, dividing the batter between all 12.
+- Fill each cupcake liner only 1/2 way full with batter.
 Bake cupcakes for 22-23 minutes, or until a toothpick inserted in the center of the cupcake comes out clean.
 Let the cupcakes cool before frosting, about 1 hour.

 - While the cupcakes are cooling, melt the butter in a small saucepan.
 Once melted, add brown sugar and heavy cream.
 Stir constantly over medium heat until sugar is dissolved.
 Add salt.
 Allow to bubble for 3 full minutes, no more.
 Remove from heat and allow to slightly cool, only about 15 minutes.
 Do not place in the refrigerator to cool.
 With a hand mixer at medium speed, beat in powdered sugar 1 cup at a time, until you reach desired consistency.
 Add a little heavy cream if you'd like the frosting a little creamier.
 Add more salt if the frosting tastes too sweet.
 Frost cooled cupcakes and adorn with salted caramel candies.
 Cupcakes stay fresh in an airtight container for up to 5 days.